Texas police respond to active shooter at El Paso Walmart

 El Paso police said on Twitter the scene in the Cielo Vista Mall area was still active and asked people to stay clear of the active scene.

 The shooter was reported shortly before 11 a.m. local time.
+Local media reported that multiple SWAT teams responded to the scene, while at least three businesses in the area were on lockdown.

+The mall complex is near Interstate 10 and on El Paso's east side.

 Additional details were not immediately available.

 This is a developing story.
 Check back for updates